Freye History, Family Crest & Coats of Arms

 The surname Freye was first found in Bavaria, where the name Frey came from humble beginnings but eventually gained a significant reputation for its contribution to the region's medieval society.
 The family later became more prominent as many branches of the family acquired distant estates which elevated in turn their social status.

-Important Dates for the Freye family
+Early History of the Freye family

 This web page shows only a small excerpt of our Freye research.
 Another 54 words (4 lines of text) covering the year 1855 is included under the topic Early Freye History in all our PDF Extended History products and printed products wherever possible.